 Perfect Eagle Attendance: Each trimester, students with Perfect Attendance (zero days absent, zero tardies, and zero early out days) will be rewarded.
-Students with Perfect Attendance for the entire school year (zero days absent, zero tardies, and zero early out days) will be recognized at the Yearend Awards Assembly.
+Students with Perfect Attendance for the entire school year (zero days absent, zero tardies, and zero early out days) will be recognized at the End-of-Year Awards Assembly.